Leo Baeck Institute works to preserve and promote the history and culture of German-speaking Jews.

 The scholarship holders of the Ismar Elbogen Scholarship Program are a part of ELES’ support of doctoral students.
 Selection of scholarship recipients is conducted in line with the guidelines for supporting talented young academics set out by the Federal Ministry of Education and Research (BMBF).
 The selection is made by two expert reviewers from the ELES selection commission and by a representative of LBI New York.

 The application process is a part of the support to doctoral students provided by the Ernst Ludwig Ehrlich Scholarship Fund.
-Applications are due by April 30th or October 31st every year.
+Applications are due between March 1st and March 31st or September 1st through September 30th every year.
 Applications are accepted via the ELES applicant portal (eles-studienwerk.de).